hyperonecom/h1-cli/docs/reservation.md

 ## h1 reservation tag delete

-Delete a tag of reservation
+Delete a tag of Reservation

 ### Syntax